So if you’re ready for strong, powerful arms, go ahead and take our 30-day arm toning challenge!

 Sure, a perky butt and washboard abs are great, but we shouldn’t neglect our upper bodies.
 Many women avoid tough arm workouts because they’re afraid of looking masculine, but in reality there’s nothing to be afraid of!
 Strength training won’t make you look bulky.
 In fact, strength moves such as bicep curls and tricep extension are the best for getting toned, sexy, jiggle-free arms.
+Our 30-day arm training challenge will show you exactly what you need to do to achieve a strong and sleek upper body.

 What You’ll Need: dumbbells from light to heavy, a bench, and (optional) a gym mat or towel for the floor

 What to Do: Each week, complete all three workouts.
 On the first week, record the weights you use for each exercise, and increase the weight a little each week.
 Don’t increase the weight too much.
 Weights that are too heavy can cause you to lose proper form.
-If you started doing bicep curls with 5 lb. dumbbells, try using 7 to 8 lb. on the second week.
+If you started doing bicep curls with 5 lb. dumbbells, try using 7 to 8 lb. in the second week.

 Below, we’ve included videos showing how to perform each move.
 Using proper form helps prevent injuries and ensures you’re getting the most out of your workout.

-Workout 1:
+Workout 1

 Bicep Curls: 4 sets of 12 reps